kaysalawu/azure-network-terraform/4-general/10-network-egress-scenarios/README.md

 3\.
 Login to `G10-Server1` VM as described in the [Test Servers](#test-servers) section.

 4\.
-Run the command `crawlz` to test network reachability.
+Run the command `crawlz` to test service reachability.

 </details>
 <p>